The SEC proposal: An overview

 Issuers should expect the commission to issue a final rule later this year.
 Whether the effective date for larger companies is immediate or applies to years ending after, say, December 15, 2023, remains to be seen.
 Smaller companies will likely receive more time than larger companies to implement the new disclosure requirements.
 The SEC may use the accelerated filer definitions to distinguish those companies that are first in line to comply.

 In anticipation of the final rules, leaders would be wise to evaluate their company’s cybersecurity infrastructure policies, processes and procedures as well as the business continuity, contingency and recovery plans in place.
 They should consider the expertise they have in place for assessing and managing cybersecurity risk and implementing cybersecurity policies and procedures.
-Likewise, directors serving public companies should appraise how the board organizes its oversight of cybersecurity risk.
+Likewise, directors serving public companies should appraise how the board organises its oversight of cybersecurity risk.
 Given cyber threats are a moving target, these steps merit consideration on a periodic basis regardless of what the SEC does.

 In addition, companies should stay the course in continuing to assess and manage cyber threats.
 The threat landscape continues to evolve as cyber criminals are using increasingly sophisticated methods to execute their attacks.
 With an increase in the prevalence of cybersecurity incidents, there is greater risk of the effect of cybersecurity incidents on registrants, not to mention the overall economy.
 Large-scale cybersecurity attacks can have systemic effects on the economy as a whole, including serious effects on critical infrastructure and national security.

 Elevated insider threats are predicted to continue through either mistakes or malicious theft of important data.
 The substantial changes in the workplace, with the evolving post-COVID, hybrid environments, create new entry points for threat actors.
-Ransomware attacks targeting organizations’ data or critical infrastructure are on the rise.
+Ransomware attacks targeting organisations’ data or critical infrastructure are on the rise.
 These attacks disrupt or halt operations, posing a dilemma for management to either pay the ransom and hope the attackers keep their word about restoring access and not disclosing data, or not pay the ransom and attempt to restore operations themselves.
 Enterprise networks on remote access interfaces such as Remote Desktop Protocols are increasingly targeted, as sophisticated adversaries exploit stolen credentials and identities to amplify ransomware attacks and infiltrate cloud environments.

 Companies should be mindful that new cyber attack targets continue to emerge.
 Following are some examples: